Harshitham195/Harshitham195/README.md

 🧐 **About**:

-🌟 I’m currently looking for a full time opportunity as a SDET/ANALYST.
+🌟 I’m currently looking for a full time opportunity as an SDET/Analyst.

 🌱 I’m currently learning analytics